shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Code editor.md

 #### Go to symbol definition (source code)
 Ctrl+click a symbol or press F12.
 Or click the "source code" link in the autocompletion item info or parameter info window.

 If the symbol is defined in your code, it opens that file and moves the text cursor.
-If the symbol is from .NET runtime, it opens the source code web page.
+If the symbol is from .NET runtime, it can help to find the source code online.

 #### Error info
 Errors are detected in editor, as well as when compiling the code.
 Code parts with errors have red squiggly underlines, warnings green.
 A tooltip shows error/warning description.
 Also can contain links to fix the error: add missing `using namespace` or Windows API declaration.